Yaulendil/tengwar-rs/README.md

 [Tengwar Telcontar]: https://freetengwar.sourceforge.net/tengtelc.html

 Automated conversion of Latin text into Tengwar codepoints in the Unicode Private Use Area.
-Primarily targets the Classical Quenya mode, with tenuous support for the Sindarin modes of Beleriand and Gondor.
+Primarily targets the Classical Quenya mode, but also supports the Sindarin modes of Beleriand and Gondor.
+This allows for typesetting text in the various Elvish languages of J.R.R.
+Tolkien.

 The codepoints used are the ones defined by the [Free Tengwar Font Project](https://freetengwar.sourceforge.net/mapping.html), based on the mapping in the [ConScript Unicode Registry](https://en.wikipedia.org/wiki/Tengwar#ConScript_Unicode_Registry), and will only correctly render if a font is installed that includes them.
+For an image example that does not require any fonts to be installed, see the bottom of the page.

+This project provides both an executable program and a software library.
+The rest of this page describes the executable program.
+For information on using it as a library instead, refer to [the library documentation](https://docs.rs/tengwar).

 ## Installation